auntiewarhol/mvcish/README.md

 <!-- ROADMAP -->
 ## Roadmap

-There are a few things where I'm returning or receiving data which I know I need to make into a proper class.
-Response, URI, View, offhand.
-I really don't recommend anyone else use this until I've done that.
+I have been SUPER busy the last couple of weeks, and at this point I believe I've fixed 90% of what I knew to be hacky and/or unfinished.
+I've got a little work left to do on Models and Views, as mentioned above, but I *think* that's about it for cleanup and pre-work.

 I am about to use this in a second project for the first time, and I'm going to try and use the process to develop an install / build-starter-site script.
 And improve the docs.

-Once I've done those things, I think at that point, I might say go for it, if you're so inclined.
+Once I've done those things, I think at that point, this might be ready for public consumption, if anyone is inclined to play with it.

+Future stuff, as I mentioned I think a Plugin architechture might be the next step, to add things that I don't think are MVC-framework responsibilities, but might be Application-framework responsibilities.
+Auth is the first big one, and then *maybe* HTML builder tools?

 (boilerplate)